SET

 yes?
 SET MEMORY/SIZE=100

-Sets the size of Ferret's memory cache to 100 million (4-byte) words.
+Sets the maximum size of Ferret's memory cache to 100 million (8-byte) words.
+(Approximately 0.8 Gigabytes)

 Notes:

 - As a practical matter memory size should not normally be set larger than the physical memory available on the system.
+Memory is allocated up to the limit given by the SIZE, as needed in the Ferret session.
 If Ferret is unable to allocate the requested memory, it will return an error message.

 - The effect of SET MEMORY/SIZE= is identical to the "-memsize" qualifier on the Ferret startup command line.